eldoy/weblang/README.md

 @return: hello | join delimiter=+ max=5
 ```

-You can add your own pipes or replace the existing ones using the _pipes_ option:
+You can add your own pipes, or replace the built in ones, using the _pipes_ option:
 ```js
 // Add a pipe named 'hello'
 const state = await weblang.init(code, {